 This factor explains the intention of your brand and your goals.
 For example, you might act as delicate and sweet towards your customer but if you aren’t clear about what you want to represent as a brand then it might be a bit problematic.

 Therefore, when you sit and draw a personality of your brand it is necessary that you also clear out your purpose and aim.
-This will help you in avoiding making contradictions with what you want and what you need.
-A framed meaning can help you design a brand that has a much a clear idea about itself.
+This will help you in avoiding making contradictions between what you want and what you need.
+A framed meaning can help you design a brand that has a much clear idea about itself.

 Moreover, customers also get attracted to the brands that they understand and can relate to easier.

 After you have designed your brand personality and decided how you will showcase it, it’s time to take a look at the market.
 First, you have to outline the main features of your customer base.
 Your customer base is the people you want to sell your product to.
 For example, you can’t have teenagers in mind if you are selling diapers.
 Likewise, you can’t promote an alcoholic beverage to minors; that is actually a crime.